 It is at this point that this treatment comes in.
 Naturally, root canal therapy in Okotoks allows the dentist to get into the tooth and get rid of the infected pulp.
 They then clean the inside of the root canals to get all the bacteria and infected tissue out, and then the spaces are closed with a natural polymer called gutta-percha.
-Once they are sealed, there isn’t any room for additional bacteria or infection to get in.
+Once they are sealed, there isn’t any room for additional bacteria or infections to get in.
 Alternatives to this procedure are you do nothing, which may not be a good idea, or you get your tooth pulled out, which can have a host of issues associated with it too.

 Why It Makes Sense Opting for Root Canal Treatments